ForestAdmin/forestadmin-experimental/packages/openapi-agent/README.md

       ],
       "command": "zsh",
       "env": {
-        "OPENAPI_MCP_HEADERS": "{\"x_signature\": \"<secret defined in the first part>\"}" }
+        "OPENAPI_MCP_HEADERS": "{\"x_api_key\": \"<secret defined in the first part>\"}" }
     },
 ```

-** Notice the `<path to your source file>` part of the configuration.
+**Notice the `<path to your source file>` part of the configuration.
 Claude sometimes embed a NodeJS installation along with it's executable, that seems to be incompatible with most of the MCP servers I tried.).
-To make sure Claude uses the same version of nodejs as you, source your main zsh/bash/... file here. **
+To make sure Claude uses the same version of nodejs as you, source your main zsh/bash/... file here.**

 Restart the Claude app and after a while, you should notice a small chain icon indicating that the MCP server is up-and-running.

 ## Notes (And possible evolutions)

+The base mecanism just re-use the rpc-agent - allowing to expose the route with an API KEY based authentication instead of the classic authentication flow.
+The main difference is in `openapi.ts` - which contains the openapi definition of the RPC Agent routes.
+This agent simply expose a `/openapi.json` route, which can be plugged via ChatGPT or via `openapi-mcp-server` to expose a fully functionnal MCP Server.

 - Currently, the integration don't support actions, collections charts, and datasources charts as well.
 However, complete CRUD & aggregation interface should be available.
 - Pre-prompt/System prompt may be used to fix discrepency in the actual tool use generation.
 Here's the one I'm currently using: